-To see the contents of one a bundle select it and just choose Show Package Contents from Finder’s context menu (hit the Task button in the toolbar, ctrl-click or two-finger click).
+To see the contents of one a bundle select it and just choose Show Package Contents from Finder’s context menu (hit the Task button in the toolbar, Ctrl-click or two-finger click).

 The ones I find most interesting or useful are…

 All sorts of great resources can be found in here including icons, templates, sounds and the NIB’s for the user interface.
-Great for learning but consider the licence before you take resources for your own application.
+Great for learning but consider the license before you take resources for your own application.

 Garage Band project/template (.band, .wand)

 Audio files of the instruments and output can be found inside.